RedisLabs/spark-redis/doc/dataframe.md

 ### User defined key column

+`keyColumn`.
 By default, Spark-Redis generates UUID identifier for each row to ensure their uniqueness.
 However, you can also provide your own column as key, e.g.
 ```scala